 Atmos Energy - Sharing the Warmth is a form of financial aid that will help struggling Louisiana families with paying gas bills.

 Beauregard Electric Cooperative, Inc. - Receive assistance in Louisiana from the Share Program.
 This will help pay bills, including utility bills.

 CenterPoint Energy - Receive utility bill assistance and aid with gas bills from the Energy Assistance Program (south Louisiana) and Good Neighbor Fuel Fund (north Louisiana).
 More CenterPoint assistance programs.

 CLECO - Power of Sharing Fund.
-This assistance program aids with energy bills, helps residents purchase fans and blankets, provide weatherization aid, and it will help make minor repairs to cooling and heating units.
+This assistance program aids customer with their energy bills, helps residents purchase fans and blankets, provides weatherization aid, and it will help make minor repairs to cooling and heating units.
+More.